 - Tour the tea plantations and enjoy Uganda’s Arabica coffee

-Take a tour through the beautiful tea plantations in Eastern Uganda, see how Arabica coffee is made and after, savor a cup of the tasty Arabica coffee.
+Take a tour through the beautiful tea plantations in Eastern Uganda, see how Arabica coffee is made, and after, savor a cup of tasty Arabica coffee.

 - Enjoy the party scene